ClickerMonkey/iteratez/README.md

 // BONUS!
 // If we want the iz function to return a type Iterator (like Iterate<Date, number, DateRange>)
-// we can add our own iteratez.d.ts file like this:
+// we can add our own declaration file like this:

-// <iteratez.d.ts>
+// <types/iteratez/index.d.ts>
 import { Iterate } from 'iteratez';

-export * from 'iteratez';

 declare module 'iteratez'
 {
   // add the function overload
   export function iterate (range: DateRange): Iterate<Date, number, DateRange>
 }
-// </iteratez.d.ts>
+// </types/iteratez/index.d.ts>

-// then instead of this everywhere: import iz from 'iteratez';
+// then instead of this everywhere: import { iz } from 'iteratez';
-// we can do this
-import iz from './path/to/my/iteratez.d';

 const dateIterator = iz([new Date(), 3]); // Iterate<Date, number, DateRange> magic!
 ```